 Address inquiries to: Denise Gardiner (Director of Finance and Administration), firstname.lastname@example.org, (812) 855-8840

 We will match up to $5,000 in commitments from other IU units (e.g., departments, schools, campuses) for activities at the China, Europe, India and Mexico Gateway Offices.
 Preference will be given to applications that build on existing IU institutional partnerships, that involve collaborative activities likely to be sustained and enhanced in the future, and that advance strategic international goals of other IU units as well as the Indiana University International Strategic Plan.

-This seed grant program is expanding to include events at our new Gateway operations in Mexico City and Bangkok.
-Please contact us to discuss timelines if you are interested in one of the new locations.
+This seed grant program is expanding to include events at our new ASEAN Gateway in Bangkok.
+Please contact us to discuss timelines if you are interested in this location.

 These grants support travel expenses to bring distinguished visitors to IU campuses for events such as conferences, workshops, lectures, or performances that explore international topics, presumably in the arts, social sciences and humanities.
 Applicants must have support from the department, school, or campus sponsoring the event.
 Preference will be given to applications with external funding.

 We will contribute to the cost of airfare for invited participants, up to a maximum of $4,500 per event ($1,500 maximum per individual visitor; applicants may seek support for up to three international visitors for one conference or workshop).